Covid 19 coronavirus: Auckland to move to level 1 on Wednesday night - Jacinda Ardern

 "Our team of five million, a little more battle-weary this time, did what our national teams do so often: we put our heads down and we got on with it."

-She pointed to soaring cases overseas, including 12,000 new cases in the UK on Saturday and new restrictions there.
+She pointed to soaring cases overseas, including 12,000 new cases in the UK on Saturday and restrictions of there of gatherings up to six people.

 These restrictions overseas were largely absent in New Zealand, and the economy was getting back to full capacity, she said.

-Building consents, exports, card spending and traffic were also rising.
+Building consents, exports, card spending and traffic showed the economy was ticking along well, she said.

 However, recent months had been very challenging, especially for the arts, retail, hospitality and tourism, she said.